Thursday, June 13, 2024

 She clutched her Raggedy Ann doll to her chest and spoke with ten-year-old wisdom.
 “According to Ma, Neverend isn’t real.
 Something’s always changing.”

 My sigh likely signaled acceptance of that fact, as well as my regret.
 “Yeah, but don’t you sometimes wish you could stop everything and get off right here?
-Like that sunset?”
+Like that sunset?
+It ought to never end.”

 She shook her head so hard her blonde curls scrubbed her shoulders.
 “Don’t be silly.
 The crops wouldn’t grow.
 And you couldn’t go down to the swimming hole.
 Don’t you want to get out of school and grow up and have girlfriends and get married.”